-Natural-gas prices are at a one-to-three difference between the US and Europe, as price increased in the US following cold weather and higher demand.
+Natural-gas prices are at a one-to-three difference between the US and Europe.
 Wheat prices have strongly decreased since the Russian invasion to reach their pre-COVID level while copper prices remain high.
+Oil prices fell following Trump's tariffs.